InspectorGadget/SimpleAuth2/README.md

 * `/unregister <password>` (TODO)
 * For OPs: `/simpleauth <command: help|unregister> [parameters...]` (TODO)
 * For Console: `/login <player>` to reset hack detection data for a player
+* For Players: `/login` when logged in to get a new PIN code

 ## Configuration